 Using your cellphone in another country has always been a tricky proposition.
-There are a number of hoops to jump through, and other considerations to take into account.
-It is a subject many people approach with trepidation, for if you’re not keeping your eye on your spending and usage habits, it can end up costing you a lot of money – in some cases, thousands of dollars.
+There are a number of hoops to jump through, and there are many considerations to take into account.
+It is a subject many people approach with trepidation, for if you’re not keeping your eye on your spending and usage habits, it can end up costing you a lot of money.

-Fortunately, there are a number of options to help keep you on top of your spending and allow you the freedom to make calls, send texts and surf online without emptying your bank account.
+Fortunately, there are a number of options to help keep you in your comfort zone, and allow you the freedom to make calls, send and receive text messages, and surf online without incurring huge costs.

 Before you travel

 If you are considering using another SIM card, make sure that your handset is ‘unlocked’.
-Most handsets are sold ‘locked’ so that they can only be used with a SIM from the phone company that sold it to you.
-Contact your provider and they will unlock your phone for you – though bear in mind, this may take a couple of days, and there is often a charge to pay.
+Handsets can be sold ‘locked’ so that they can only be used with a SIM from the phone company that sold it to you.
+In this case, enquire about having your cellphone unlocked before you leave – this may take a couple of days, and there might be a charge.
 You should also make sure that your phone will work in other countries.
-Older models of handsets sold in North America run on a different frequency (CDMA) to most other phones (GSM) in the world, so it is important to check this before you travel.
+Older models of handsets sold in North America that run on different frequencies may not work when you travel, so research this carefully well before you leave.

 Local SIM cards

-By far the cheapest and most reliable type of SIM is a local SIM from the country you are visiting.
-Airports, newsagents, tobacconists, phone shops and other stores will all usually carry Pay-As-You-Go SIM cards.
+in most cases, the least expensive type of cellular service involves buying a local SIM from the country you are visiting, and signing up for a local pay-as-you-go plan.
+Airports, newsagents, tobacconists, phone shops and other stores will all usually carry these SIM cards bundled with a pay-as-you-go plan for use in a particular country.
 Just top up the SIM with some credit and you will be charged the low, local rate.

-There are some minor drawbacks to using a local SIM card.
+There are some drawbacks to using a local SIM card.
 You may, for example, be required to register before you are able to use the SIM, and produce passports, visas and other information.
-This is so that countries can prevent fraud and abuse of their networks, and while this is understandable, it can in some circumstances take a while to complete.
-If you are only in a country for a short while, tracking down the right store, making sure you have the best deal and waiting to be registered can eat into time you would probably rather spend doing something else.
+These signup procedures can take a while to complete, so carefully consider if your precious travel time is worth spending on this.
+Many foreign cellular providers only provide help in the local language, so research this carefully!
+If you are only in a country for a short while, tracking down the right store, making sure you have the best deal and waiting to be registered can eat into time you would probably rather spend seeing the sights.
 If you are travelling to multiple countries, this will also mean you will need to purchase a new SIM card (and therefore a new phone number) and go through the process again in each country.

 International SIM cards

-International SIM cards (also known as Roaming SIMs) in pricing terms, sit in the middle ground between domestic and local roaming.
-While they are not quite as cheap as a local SIM, they are far less expensive than roaming on a Canadian one.
+International SIM cards (also known as Roaming SIMs) are not quite as cheap as using a local SIM, but they can be less expensive than roaming on a Canadian or USA cellular plan.
 There are a number of additional benefits as well as the price:

-- Multiple operators – international SIM card providers such as Telestial have agreements with telecoms companies all over the world, often with several in each country.
-This gives you the additional freedom of being able to switch operators in the same territory if the coverage on one service is not good enough.
-If you cross a border into a new country, your SIM will automatically switch to the best provider in that country.
+- Multiple operators – international SIM card providers (as well as your home country cellular provider) have agreements with telecoms companies all over the world, often with several in each country.
+Your cellphone should automatically switch to the local cellular service that offers the best coverage in a particular area.
+If you cross a border into a new country, both International SIMs and your home country SIM will automatically switch to the best provider in that country.

-- No change of number – an international SIM comes with two phone numbers, a number with a +44 UK prefix, and a +1 US number.
+- No change of number – an international SIM typically comes with two phone numbers, a number with a European prefix (usually +44 UK or another European country), and a +1 US/Canada number.
 These remain the same no matter which country you visit, and because roaming SIMs are often bought in advance, it’s easy to inform family and friends of your contact details before you travel.

 Where can I get a SIM for my international trip?